easyrider7522/yii2-bootstrap-touch-slider/README.md

 composer remove easyrider7522/yii2-bootstrap-touch-slider
 ````

-or manually delete it from the `required` section of your project's `composer.json`
+or manually delete it from the `required` section of your project's `composer.json` and run `composer update`

 ## Dependencies